SandyGavlickGraham/HeathcareCostAnalysis/README.md

 - region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.
 - charges: Individual medical costs billed by health insurance

+# We will use an "extra-trees regressor" in this project.
+- This class implements a meta estimator that fits a number of randomized decision trees (a.k.a. extra-trees) on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.

 # Author
 Sandy Graham